 Summer Blooming Perennials That Thrive in Full Shade

-I don’t know about you, but with all the gardening responsibilities I have, that makes these shade loving perennials that bloom all summer a must in my garden.
+I don’t know about you, but with all my gardening responsibilities, these shade-loving perennials that bloom all summer are a must in my garden.

 14. Spiderwort – Tradescantia spp.